KBLU (AM)

-KBLU (560 kHz) is a commercial AM radio station in Yuma, Arizona.
-It is owned by El Dorado Broadcasters and airs a talk radio format.
+KBLU (560 kHz) is a currently silent commercial AM radio station in Yuma, Arizona.
+It is owned by El Dorado Broadcasters and last aired a talk radio format.
 The studios and offices are on West 28th Street in Yuma.
 The transmitter is off South 20th Avenue in Yuma, at West Main Canal Road.

 KBLU is powered at 1,000 watts, non-directional by day and using a directional antenna at night.
 With its low dial position, KBLU can be heard around much of Southwest Arizona and Southeast California, including the communities of El Centro, Brawley and Blythe.
 It also covers parts of Baja California and Sonora, Mexico.

+KBLU is the descendant of two radio stations: KYUM, which went on the air in 1940 and moved to 560 kHz in 1951; and the original KBLU (1320 AM), which signed on in 1959; the two stations merged under KBLU's call sign and KYUM's license in 1969, with the 1320 facility donated to Arizona Western College to become KAWC.
+After El Dorado Broadcasters sold its FM stations in the market to K-Love Inc. in 2026, KBLU was taken off the air.

 Programming

-Weekday mornings begin with a local news and conservative talk show hosted by Russ Clark.
-The rest of the weekday schedule is made up of syndicated talk shows, including Rush Limbaugh, Sean Hannity, Glenn Beck, Dave Ramsey, Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
-Weekends include shows on money, health, pets, law, real estate, house repair and technology.
-Weekend syndicated hosts include Kim Komando, Bill Handel, Leo Laporte and Bill Cunningham.
-Some hours are paid brokered programming.
-Most hours begin with world and national news from Fox News Radio.
+Weekday mornings began with a local news and conservative talk show hosted by Russ Clark.
+The rest of the weekday schedule was made up of syndicated talk shows, including Rush Limbaugh, Sean Hannity, Glenn Beck, Dave Ramsey, Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+Weekends included shows on money, health, pets, law, real estate, house repair and technology.
+Weekend syndicated hosts included Kim Komando, Bill Handel, Leo Laporte and Bill Cunningham.
+Some hours were paid brokered programming.
+Most hours began with world and national news from Fox News Radio.